Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Learning a Distance Function

 \paragraph{Training and Evaluation} To increase the model's robustness during training, we used the following data augmentations for each sequence: the data is normalized to $[-1,1]$, and together randomly flipped and rotated in increments of 90\textdegree~around a random axis.
 The velocity channels are randomly swapped to prevent directional biases from some simulations, while scalar data is extended to the three input channels via repetition.
 For inference, only the normalization operation and the repetition of scalar data is performed.
-The final metric model was trained with the Adam optimizer with a learning rate of $10^{-4}$ for 30 epochs via early stopping, further details can be found in App.~\ref{app: implementation details}.
-To train the metric end-to-end, Alg.~\ref{alg: correlation evaluation} is employed to compute the predicted distances $\vd$ and the ground truth $\vg$ according to the similarity model.
-Both are passed to the correlation loss function below, that compares them and provides gradients.
-To determine the accuracy of a metric during inference, we compute the SRCC between $\vd$ and $\vw_s$, where a value closer to $1$ indicates a better reconstruction.\footnote{This is equivalent to SRCC$(\vd, \vg)$, since the SRCC measures monotonic relationships and is not affect by monotonic transformations.
-SRCC$(\vd, \vw_s)$ is just computationally more efficient and has numerical benefits.}
+The final metric model was trained with the Adam optimizer with a learning rate of $10^{-4}$ for 30 epochs via early stopping.
+To determine the accuracy of any metric during inference in the following, we compute the SRCC between the distance predictions of the metric $\vd$ and the ground truth $\vw_s$, where a value closer to $1$ indicates a better reconstruction.\footnote{This is equivalent to $\operatorname{SRCC}(\vd, \vg)$, since the SRCC measures monotonic relationships and is not affect by monotonic transformations, but using $\vw_s$ is more efficient and has numerical benefits.}